-Stock market today: Asian shares slide after tech, rising oil prices drag Wall St lower
+Stock market today: World shares slip ahead of update on US consumer inflation

 Alphabet, meanwhile, fell 1.2% as an antitrust trial against Google opened in a federal courthouse.
 It’s the biggest such trial since regulators took Microsoft to court in 1998.
 The U.S. government is accusing Google of abusing its position as the world’s dominant search engine and forcing consumers to settle for inferior search results.

-In other trading Wednesday, U.S. benchmark crude was up 21 cents at $89.05 a barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Wednesday, U.S. benchmark crude climbed 68 cents to $89.52 a barrel in electronic trading on the New York Mercantile Exchange.
 It jumped $1.55 on Tuesday.